AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 - Its internal state (checkpoint)
 - exchanged compatible messages

-the wave expands to cover the entire system (assumption of complete reachability).
+The wave expands to cover the entire system (assumption of complete reachability).